-The medical name for short sight is myopia.
+The medical name for short-sightedness is myopia.
 Eyesight problems, such as myopia, are also known as refractive errors.
-Short sight leads to blurred distance vision, whilst close vision is usually normal.
-Short-sightedness is a very common problem that can be corrected by glasses or contact lenses, or cured with laser eye surgery.
+Short-sightedness leads to blurred distance vision, whilst close vision is usually normal.
+Short-sightedness is a very common problem that can be corrected by glasses, contact lenses, or laser eye surgery.

 What is a refractive error?

 A refractive error is an eyesight problem.
-Refractive errors are a common reason for reduced level of eyesight (visual acuity).
+Refractive errors are the most common reason worldwide for reduced level of eyesight (visual acuity).

 There are four types of refractive error: